Research Interests: corporate finance, corporate governance, mergers and acquisitions

 Abstract: In numerous applications of management and governance the principal uses private information to influence the actions of other agents, and if needed, exercises her authority and directly intervenes in the decision process.
 The main result of this paper shows that the power to intervene in the agent's decision limits the ability of the principal to effectively communicate her information.
 The perverse effect of intervention on communication is not trivial; it can harm the principal's payoff, especially when the cost of intervention is low or the underlying agency problem is severe.
 These novel results are applied to managerial leadership, corporate boards, private equity, and shareholder activism.

 Abstract: Conventional wisdom is that diversification weakens governance by spreading an investor too thinly.
 We show that, when an investor owns multiple firms ("common ownership"), governance through both voice and exit can strengthen -- even if the firms are in unrelated industries.
 Under common ownership, an informed investor has flexibility over which assets to retain and which to sell.
 She sells low-quality firms first, thereby increasing price informativeness.
 In a voice model, the investor's incentives to monitor are stronger since "cutting-and-running" is less profitable.
 In an exit model, the manager's incentives to work are stronger since the price impact of investor selling is greater.

 Abstract: This paper studies communications between investors and firms as a form of corporate governance.
-The main premise is that activist investors cannot force their ideas on companies; they must persuade the board or other shareholders that implementing these ideas is in the best interest of the firm.
-I show that voice (launching a public campaign) facilitates communication, while the option to exit facilitates communication if and only if the proposal is risky relative to the status quo or voice is ineffective as a governance mechanism.
-The analysis identifies the factors that contribute to successful dialogues.
-Moreover, consistent with the prevalence of behind-the-scenes communications, the analysis shows that initial communications are less effective when they are made public.
+The main premise is that activist investors cannot force their ideas on companies; they must persuade the board or other shareholders that implementing these ideas is beneficial to the firm.
+I show that the threat of voice (launching a public campaign) facilitates communication, while the option to exit facilitates communication if and only if the proposal is risky relative to the status quo or voice is ineffective as a governance mechanism.
+The analysis identifies the factors that contribute to successful dialogues between investors and firms.